-The role of the ALT is to provide strategic direction, governance and oversight, and high-level leadership to the alliance.
-Its governance role is similar to an executive project board in some respects.
-However, in the context of an alliance, it also provides effective and visible leadership, and will take steps to create and sustain the kind of inspiring environment and culture whereby it becomes inevitable that the alliance achieves (or betters) all of its target objectives.
+The role of the ALT is to provide strategic direction,

+governance and oversight, and high-level leadership to the alliance.
+Its governance role is similar to a board of company directors in some respects.
+However, in the context of an alliance, it also provides direct effective_leadership, and will take steps to create and sustain the kind of inspiring environment and culture whereby it becomes inevitable that the alliance achieves (or betters) all of its target objectives.